stephenh/tessell/docs/celltable.md

 GWT 2.1's CellTable widget is one of two primary ways to do tables in Tessell The other is [RowTable](rowtable.html).

+**Update/Disclaimer May 2014**: I personally don't use cell tables, so this page is likely out of date.
+The example also uses bindgen integration, which was also removed from Tessell because it was not actively used.

 Benefits
 --------